On Understanding and Mitigating the Dimensional Collapse of Graph Contrastive Learning: a Non-Maximum Removal Approach: Abstract

 \section{Abstract}

 Graph Contrastive Learning (GCL) has shown promising performance in graph representation learning (GRL) without the supervision of manual annotations.
 GCL can generate graph-level embeddings by maximizing the Mutual Information (MI) between different augmented views of the same graph (positive pairs).
-However, we identify a obstacle that the optimization of InfoNCE loss only concentrates on a few embeddings dimensions, limiting the distinguishability of embeddings in downstream graph classification tasks.
-This paper proposes an effective \textbf{graph} \textbf{co}mplementary \textbf{co}ntrastive learning approach named GraphCoCo to tackle the above issue.
-Specifically, we set the embedding of the first augmented view as the anchor embedding to localize ``highlighted" dimensions (i.e., the dimensions contribute most in similarity measurement).
-Then remove these dimensions in the embeddings of the second augmented view to discover neglected complementary representations.
-Therefore, the combination of anchor and complementary embeddings significantly improves the performance in downstream tasks.
-Comprehensive experiments on various benchmark datasets are conducted to demonstrate the effectiveness of GraphCoCo, and the results show that our model outperforms the state-of-the-art methods.
+However, the GCL is limited by dimensional collapse, i.e., embedding vectors only occupy a low-dimensional subspace.
+In this paper, we show that the smoothing effect of the permutation-invariant graph pooling and the implicit regularization of the graph convolution are two causes of the dimensional collapse in GCL.
+To mitigate the above issue, we propose a non-maximum removal graph contrastive learning approach (nmrGCL), which removes ``prominent'' dimensions (i.e., contribute most in similarity measurement) for positive pair in the pretext task.
+Comprehensive experiments on various benchmark datasets are conducted to demonstrate the effectiveness of nmrGCL, and the results show that our model outperforms the state-of-the-art methods.
+Source code will be made publicly available.